 The Village at Grand Traverse Commons, formerly home of the Traverse City State Hospital (which closed in 1989), is a bustling community of boutique shops, elegant restaurants, and beautifully restored historic buildings.
 At the center of the Village lies 480 acres of preserved parkland, which features rolling hills, dense forest, a variety of wildlife and groomed hiking trails.
 Depending on what trail you take, it is entirely possible to walk your dog for an hour or two at the Village and never encounter another human being.
 For those who prefer more social outings, the Village offers some easy walking areas for a short stroll with friends, which can be followed up by a glass of wine at Left Foot Charley or dinner at Trattoria Stella—both located on-site.

 Boardman Lake Trail

-Completed in 2005, the 2 mile-long Boardman Lake Trail (also overseen by TART) winds around the eastern end of Boardman Lake, with access and parking available at Hannah Road by the Traverse Area District Library and Logan’s Landing off South Airport Road.
-The trail is paved for the northern mile and has a crushed limestone surface for the southern mile.
+The 3 mile-long Boardman Lake Trail (also overseen by TART) winds around the eastern and northern boundaries of Boardman Lake, with access and parking available at Hannah Road by the Traverse Area District Library and Logan’s Landing off South Airport Road.
 Offering breathtaking views of the lake and surrounding woods and fauna, the Boardman Lake Trail also provides easy access to the library, Oryana Food Co-Op, and Hull and Medalie Parks.

 For more information, visit traversetrails.org/trails/boardman.